iren57/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-hould be the last directory the shell looks into when looking for a program.
+reate a script that counts the number of directo

+DME.mdn the PATH.